 Materials for bulkhead, wall and ceiling linings and primary deck coverings shall not produce burning droplets during the test.
-It shall be considered as a reject material regardless of the surface flammability criteria.
+The burning droplets shall be considered as a reject material regardless of the surface flammability criteria.
 For floor coverings, no more than 10 burning drops are acceptable.